- Normalize aging and life transitions as a part of your life together as a family.

 3. Find the documents

 If your parents are open to it, dig out where they keep vital documents, such as the deed to their home, tax returns, wills, trusts, and powers of attorney.

 Get a list of their bank and investment accounts, insurance policies, and credit cards.
 Ask where the passcodes are stored, so you can access these accounts down the road.
 Find out who the beneficiaries are and ask whether they have a power of attorney or other documentation associated with a more comprehensive estate plan.
 And remember to keep this conversational and relational, Habbershon suggests.
 It should not feel like you are a private investigator.
 Be a child who is partnering for care into the future.

 Additional information you'll eventually want to gather up includes contact information for their doctors, accountant, attorney, mortgage company, financial planner, and brokerage firm.
 If your parents are retired, you might ask about various income streams such as a pension, Social Security, and IRA withdrawals.
 Meantime, get their Social Security numbers.

 Tip: You may want to consider helping your parents obtain copies of their credit reports at AnnualCreditReport.com or through another similar service, which can help you or your parents monitor for odd items and potential identity theft.
 And consider whether your parents should register their phone number(s) with the National Do Not Call Registry to help ward off phone solicitations.
 Home and cell phone numbers can be registered free at www.donotcall.gov or by calling 888-382-1222.
 There are also separate state registries.
 These sometimes provide additional safeguards.

 4. Establish a power of attorney

-One of your first legal moves should be to hire a local elder care attorney to obtain and sign a power of attorney for your parents.
-This document enables you to legally take care of their finances and is key to paying bills, managing investments, or making important financial decisions for someone other than yourself.
+Cerys' first legal move was to hire a local elder care attorney to obtain and sign a power of attorney for her mother that enabled her to legally take care of her mother's finances.
+This document is key to paying bills, managing investments, or making important financial decisions for someone other than yourself.